 Students gain practical experience by engaging in an unpaid internship on campus for approximately 8 hours per week.

 COACH students are integrated with the College of DuPage campus community by spending half of their program time in integrated courses, mentoring and the on-campus job shadow and internship.

 In addition, COACH students are encouraged to participate in campus social life by joining a club, attending Student Life activities and participating in campus events.
 Students are also paired with a COD Buddy, who is a student who is trained in working with students with intellectual disabilities.
 COD Buddies act as ambassadors and mentors to COACH students, providing them a connection to the social aspect of the college experience.

 The tuition for COACH is $2,499 per semester.

 For additional programming for students with developmental or intellectual disabilities, visit our Vocational Skills page.

 Contact Continuing Education

 To register or for detailed program information, call Continuing Education at (630) 942-2208 or email CE@cod.edu.
 You may also register online.
-To view our complete program listing, see the Spring 2019 Continuing Education Schedule of Classes or the Summer 2019 Continuing Education Schedule of Classes.
+To view our complete program listing, see the Summer 2019 Continuing Education Schedule of Classes or the Fall 2019 Continuing Education Schedule of Classes.

 Student Resource Center (SRC), Room 1110, (630) 942-2208